Gardasil...can I get it if I already have HPV?

 There are more than 40 types of HPV that are passed through sexual contact.
 In men, some types of HPV can cause genital warts, while other types can cause penile, anal, or head and neck cancers.
 The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 However, keep in mind that a healthy immune system is usually able to clear the HPV virus, or at least suppress it, over time.
 Most men who contract HPV (of any type) never develop any symptoms or health problems.
 Unfortunately, there are no blood tests clinically available to diagnose a person for HPV prior to vaccination.
 Most of the time, patients are diagnosed when visible genital warts appear.

 While you and your partner may fall out of the age range and have both been exposed to HPV, there is no harm in speaking with a health care provider to determine your next step.
 For those who are infected with HPV, the vaccine may help to prevent them from becoming infected with other types of HPV.
 Depending on which types of HPV you and your partner have been exposed, the vaccine may be appropriate for either of you.
-Columbia students can schedule an appointment by calling x4-2284 or by logging into Open Communicator.
+Columbia students can schedule an appointment with a health care provider by contacting Medical Services (Morningside) or Student Health Service (CUMC) .